Educational Department

 2. QUESTION: Do seminar instructors need to be USPS-certified?

-3. QUESTION: I have taken and passed the USCG Auxiliary advanced course on piloting prior to joining the Power Squadron.
+3. QUESTION: I have taken and passed the United States Coast Guard Auxiliary (USCGA/USCGAux) advanced course on piloting prior to joining the Power Squadron.
 How do I receive credit for that knowledge?

-ANSWER: As of December 2007 a new policy for recognizing USCG Auxliarists both as members and for grade recognition was passed.
-Full details are contained in EdDept Notice (EDN89) which can be found under the EdDept Info dropdown menu on this page.
-Have your squadron submit a written request to USPS Headquarters, accompanied by copies of all pertinent USCGAux Certificates.
+ANSWER: As of December 2007, a policy for recognizing individuals who have US Coast Guard or USCG Auxiliary certificates, both as members and for grade recognition, was passed.
+The latest details are contained in EdDept Notice 91 (EDN 91) which can be found under the EdDept Info drop down menu on this page.

 4. QUESTION: Where can I find the USPS On the Water Policy that was approved by the Governing Board?